 In a transformer, it is common to use a core of ferromagneric material to focus and direct a magnetic field and thereby maximize the efficiency of electromagnetic energy transfer between the primary and secondary circuits.
 This core is typically constructed of silicon iron and is fabricated by using multiple thin layers, laminated with electrically insulated barriers between layers of iron.
 The orientation of the layers parallels the magnetic field path or flux lines to minimize any undesirable eddy current heating of the core, and subsequent loss of transformer efficiency.

-In an induction furnace, the metal to be heated becomes the “secondary” path.
-In a coreless induction furnace, shunts are used to cover a significant portion of the furnace coil which are used to focus the magnetic field back into the crucible/metal.
-These shunts contain layers, with insulating barriers.
+In the case of a “coreless” induction furnace, the metal to be heated becomes the “secondary” path.
+Shunts or “yokes” are used to focus the magnetic field back into the crucible/metal.
+These shunts are constructed similar to the transformer coils.